RiteshC-17/90DaysOfDevOps/2025/networking/Task1.md

 Example:

 A server sends data over an Ethernet cable to a switch.
 The Physical Layer deals with the actual transmission of electrical signals through the cable.

+How it all ties together in DevOps:
+In a DevOps pipeline, understanding these layers is crucial for ensuring smooth communication between components in a distributed system (e.g., microservices or containers).
+For instance, when deploying services to production:

+The Application Layer deals with web servers serving APIs.

+The Transport Layer ensures services reliably communicate over TCP.

+The Network Layer ensures routing and handling of IP addresses between services.

+The Data Link Layer ensures communication within local networks.

+By optimizing each layer, you ensure a robust, secure, and high-performing infrastructure that supports applications at scale.